SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/old_overview_transfer_notes.md

 ## FAQ

-### I have a private GitHub repository.
-Can I use this testing framework?

-Yes, you can use ALKiln with a private repository, though you have to do a bit of extra work.

-1. Pick a GitHub account that has permission to change the private repository.
-1. Make sure the account on your docassemble server that you linked to the tests is integrated with the GitHub account.
-See [docassemble's documentation on integrating a GitHub account](https://docassemble.org/docs/packages.html#github).

-As that documentation explains, no two accounts on a docassemble server can be connected to the same GitHub account.

-Also, there are some limits on the amount of time private repositories can run workflows: https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions

 ### How do I add a new test file?

 Go to your Playground > the dropdown Folders menu > Sources.